 Raunecker led the team to three-straight NCAA Regionals in 2010, 2011 and 2012.
 The Panthers won the NESCAC Championship in 2010, advancing to the finals the following year.
-In 2011, Middlebury picked up a pair of NCAA Tournament wins, advancing to the regional finals.
-The 2012 season saw the team take home its fourth NESCAC title, advancing to the NCAA Tournament.
-In 2016, the Panthers captured their fifth league crown before falling in five sets during its NCAA Tournament opening-round match.
+In 2011, Middlebury recorded a pair of NCAA Tournament wins, advancing to the regional final.
+The 2012 season saw the team take home its fourth NESCAC Championship, advancing to the NCAA Tournament.
+In 2016, the Panthers captured their fifth conference crown before falling in five sets during their NCAA Tournament opening-round match.

 She has three times been honored as the NESCAC Coach of the Year, taking home the honors in 1997, 2000 and 2010.

 In the 1997 season, she led the team to a program-record 26 wins, winning its first NESCAC Championship.
-The Panthers earned back-to-back titles the following year, making their first NCAA Tournament appearance.
+The Panthers earned their second-consecutive league title the following year, making their first NCAA Tournament appearance.

 Raunecker graduated from Middlebury College in 1992 with a degree in environmental biology.
 While at Middlebury, she played on the women's varsity basketball team, serving as the team's captain her senior year.
-During her final season, Raunecker led the team to the ECAC Championship and was named the tournament's Most Valuable Player.
-She also holds Middlebury College records for best free throw percentage in a season and for a career.
+During her final season, Raunecker led the program to the ECAC Championship and was named the tournament's Most Valuable Player.
+She also ranks second in the Middlebury College record for free throw percentage in a season and is sixth for a career in that category.